 In the words of Nelson Mandela “lead from the back – let others believe they are in front”.

 Authentic leadership requires one to take total responsibility to discover one’s own destiny.
-The starting point of which is to know what your personal values are, having yourself validate these – without seeking outside validation.
+The starting point of which is to know what your core values are, having yourself validate these – without seeking outside validation.
 Your values form the foundation of your behaviour.

 LEMON Leadership has proven to be a powerful tool to discover your leadership DNA.